Icinga/icingadb-web/doc/10-Migration.md

 monitoring module url for which there is a counterpart in Icinga DB Web.
 You can then switch to the respective view in Icinga DB Web with a single click and either use the new url from the address bar or add it the usual way to the dashboard and sidebar.

+Host and service actions on the other hand are part of the monitoring module.
+For them Icinga DB Web provides their own counterparts.
+You don't need to migrate them manually though.
+The `migrate` command of Icinga Web 2 (>= v2.9.4) provides an action for that:

+`icingacli migrate navigation [--user=<username>] [--delete]`

+By default this will migrate the configuration of all users and won't delete the old ones.
+It can be restricted to a single user and the removal of the old configuration can be enabled as well.

 ### Automation